-International Children’s Book Day is observed annually on 2nd April, the anniversary of the birth of Hans Christian Andersen.
+International Children’s Book Day I(ICBD) s observed annually on 2 April, the anniversary of the birth of Hans Christian Andersen.
 The idea of an annual celebration came from the International Board on Books for Young People (IBBY).

-Storylines, in its dual role as the New Zealand Section of IBBY, was the sponsor for International Children’s Book Day on 2nd April 2007.
-We produced an ICBD A1-sized poster, superbly illustrated by Zac Waipara.
-The motto we chose was 'Stories Ring the World'.
-The accompanying message was written by Margaret Mahy in her usual thought-provoking style.
+Storylines, in its dual role as the New Zealand Section of IBBY, was the sponsor for International Children’s Book Day on 2 April 2007.
+This involved design and production of an ICBD A1-sized poster, superbly illustrated by Zac Waipara.
+The motto chosen was 'Stories Ring the World'

 . and the accompanying message was written by Hans Christian Andersen Medal winner Margaret Mahy.